 Wood frames can be easily built from 2×2 lumber in an A-frame shape to shed rain and snow.
 Because the shape is not rounded, plants at the edges of your bed won’t have much vertical room to grow.
 Alternatively you could also combine wood with PVC pipe or steel hoops for a hybrid frame style that can be made rounded.
 The frames are also harder to store when you don’t need them unless you find a way to hinge them.

 Wood stakes can be knocked into the middle of the bed and used to support the middle of the row cover.
 They can get in the way when you weed or cultivate and take up some room that could be used for planting.
-As with wood frames, you will likely have a more A-frame shape unless you place shorter stakes on the edges.
+As with wood frames, you’ll likely have a more A-frame shape unless you place shorter stakes on the edges.
 And they can damage the cover over time, especially if you get lots of high winds that will make the cover rub on the tops of the stakes.

 The choice of your supports will determine what clips you can use.